Thermal assisted transport of biexcitons in monolayer WSe2: Experimental results

 \subsection{Spatial and spatio-temporal analysis}

-Figure \ref{fig:2}(a) shows biexciton diffusion imaging results by spectrally selecting the PL emission from the biexciton with tunable edge filters.
-Excitation is still generated with the pulsed Ti:Sa laser at $700~nm$ and a CMOS camera is used for collection with a spatial resolution of about $700~nm$.
-A general spatial broadening can be observed at low densities (see SM, Fig S2), but from $1~mW$ onwards, a progressive halo is observed which increases in size with increasing excitation power.
+Figure \ref{fig:2}(a) shows biexciton photoluminescence imaging results by spectrally selecting the PL emission from the biexciton with tunable edge filters.
+Excitation is still generated with the pulsed Ti:Sa laser at $700~nm$ and a CMOS camera is used for detection with a spatial resolution of about $700~nm$.
+We use a lens with a focal length of 25$~cm$ in front of the camera giving rise to a magnification of 8.3 for our imaging system.
+A general spatial broadening can be observed at low densities (see also SM Fig S2 for cw excitation), but from $1~mW$ onwards, a progressive halo is observed which increases in size with increasing excitation power.
 This halo is characterized by the appearance of a double-peak structure in the PL spatial profiles (Figure \ref{fig:2}(b)).
 Biexcitons appear to be moving rapidly along the diameter of the halo, away from the central region.
-Note that such halos can be observed in all areas of the sample (see also SM for the halo from the exciton PL emission in Fig. S3).
+This halo is observable up to 60K (see SM, Fig S7).
+Note that such halos can be observed in all areas of the sample and for the bright exciton PL emission (see SM, Fig. S3).

 This particular shape has already been observed in the literature for excitons \cite{perea-causin_exciton_2019,zipfel_exciton_2020,uddin_enhanced_2022} or trions \cite{sun_observation_2014}.
 For example, at high excitation density in a $WS_2$ monolayer, a halo-shaped spatial pattern was observed when imaging the transport of neutral excitons\cite{perea-causin_exciton_2019,zipfel_exciton_2020}.
 This phenomenon was also observed in $MoSe_2$ by looking at the trion gas transport\cite{park_imaging_2021}.
-In both cases, the microscopic mechanism governing the halo formation and the observed unconventional scattering have been attributed to the formation of strong spatial gradients in the excitonic or trionic temperature.
+In both cases, the microscopic mechanism governing the halo formation and the observed unconventional diffusion have been attributed to the formation of strong spatial gradients in the excitonic or trionic temperature.
 However, the halo has never been observed previously for heavier excitonic species such as biexcitons.